 Gently massage the shampoo in and make sure you reach the skin under the beard.
 Wait a few minutes and then rinse it out with cold or lukewarm water.
 It is not necessary to use the beard shampoo every day, twice a week will be sufficient.
 As the shampoo removes moisture from the beard, we have to supply it again.

 In order to get rid of dandruff, it is necessary to supply the skin under the beard with nutrients and to build up a natural protective layer for the individual beard hairs.
 This is precisely where beard oil comes into play.

-Beard oil is a beard care product which not only makes the beard soft and smooth, but also contains oils which fight fungi and bacteria with the help of nourishing and moisturising ingredients.
-Regardless of whether there is dandruff in your beard or not, you should always use a beard oil.
+Beard oil is a beard care product which not only makes the beard soft and smooth but also contains oils that fight fungi and bacteria with the help of nourishing and moisturizing ingredients.
+Regardless of whether there is dandruff in your beard or not, you should always use beard oil.

 There is a wide selection of beard oils with many different oils.
 You can make beard oil yourself or use our detailed reviews to find the right one for you.
 To combat dandruff most effectively, it should contain carrier oils such as jojoba oil and argan oil as well as essential oils such as tea tree oil and rosemary oil.